 Because King County is a public employer funded with taxpayer dollars, King County employees are expected to live in or near the region they serve.
-Thus, as a general rule Legislative Branch employees are required to live within Washington State and within a reasonable distance from their regularly assigned county worksite.
+In addition, telecommuting from out of state requires the application of state-specific payroll taxes and employment law.
+Thus, as a general rule Legislative Branch employees are required to live within Washington state and within a reasonable distance from their regularly assigned county worksite.
 (A "reasonable distance" is determined on a case-by-case basis.)